What Industries Use Data Analytics?

 Take a look at Stonehill’s Data Analytics Master of Professional Studies Degree Program.

-The hybrid format allows students to discuss best practices, talk about the challenges they face in their jobs, and share how they're putting into practice the skills they learn throughout the program.
+The flexible format of this program allows students to discuss best practices, talk about the challenges they face in their jobs, and share how they're putting into practice the skills they learn throughout the program.

 Take a look at some of the courses taught to get a feel for the type of skills you’ll learn: